Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Analysis of public transport in Springdale Heights shows 18 active transport stops operating within the area.
-These are served by a mix of buses along 21 individual routes, offering a total of 135 weekly passenger trips.
-Transport accessibility is rated excellent, with residents located an average of 151 meters from the nearest stop.
+Transport analysis in Springdale Heights shows 18 active public transport stops, offering a mix of bus services.
+These stops are served by 21 individual routes, collectively providing 135 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 151 meters from the nearest stop.

 Service frequency averages 19 trips per day across all routes, equating to approximately 7 weekly trips per stop.